 This fee will not apply to you if you decide to transfer out of a school.

 |$40 per exam|

-*”Outside the U.S.” means exams administered at schools outside of the United States, U.S. territories and commonwealths, Canada, and DoDEA schools.
-Fees for exams taken at sanctioned test centres outside the United States differ.
+*”Outside the U.S.” means exams administered at schools outside of the United States, U.S. territories, and commonwealths, Canada, and DoDEA schools.
+Fees for exams taken at sanctioned test centers outside the United States differ.

 - Your school may well need you to pay a greater fee than listed in the table to cover proctoring and organization costs.

 - In most circumstances, there’s no additional fee to take a substitute exam in the course of the late-testing schedule.
 If you’re planning to take an exam during the late-testing period, check with your school’s AP coordinator to validate whether you be obligated an additional late-testing fee.